ryanbynoe/threat-hunting-scenario-tor/README.md

 ### 2. Searched the `DeviceProcessEvents` Table

-Searched the DeviceProcessEvents table for any ProcessCommandLine that contain the string "tor-browser-windows-x86_64-portable-14.0.4.exe".
-Based on the logs returned [01/18/25 0847] Silent Tor Browser installation detected on ryan's threat lab machine, executed from Downloads with hidden install parameter.
+Searched the `DeviceProcessEvents` table for any `ProcessCommandLine` that contain the string `tor-browser-windows-x86_64-portable-14.0.4.exe`.
+Based on the logs returned [`01/18/25 0847`] `Silent Tor Browser` installation detected on `ryan's threat lab machine`, executed from `Downloads` with `hidden install parameter`.

 **Query used to locate event:**